Azure/autorest.java/android-tests/Readme.md

 npm run start
 ```

-By default a webserver will be started listenging on "localhost:3000"
+By default a webserver will be started listening on "localhost:3000"

 ## Run Tests